8ctopus/apache-php-fpm-alpine/README.md

 ## get console to container

-    docker exec -it lamp zsh
+    docker exec -it lap-fpm zsh

 ## extend the docker image

 In this example, we add the php-curl extension.

     docker-compose up --detach
-    docker exec -it lamp zsh
+    docker exec -it lap-fpm zsh
     apk add php-curl
     exit
     docker-compose stop
-    docker commit lamp apache-php-fpm-alpine-curl:dev
+    docker commit lap-fpm apache-php-fpm-alpine-curl:dev

-To use the new image, run it or update the image link in the docker-compose file.
+To use the new image, update the image link in the docker-compose file.

 ## more info on php-fpm